Current COVID-19 Impact on U.S. Immigration

 - Premium processing

 2. Travel Bans and Advisories

 Canada: The U.S. and Canada mutually agreed to close their border to non-essential travel.
 The border closure started March 21.
 Non-essential travel is considered recreational or tourism in nature.
-On April 20, the border closure was extended for an additional 30 days.
+The border closure has since been extended until Aug.
+21.

 Mexico: On March 20, the U.S. and Mexico mutually agreed to their border to non-essential travel.
-The border closure also started March 21 and was extended an additional 30 days starting April 20.
+The border closure has since been extended until Aug.
+21.

 UK and Ireland: On March 14, the European travel suspension was extended to include UK and Ireland, which became effective midnight EDT on March 16.
 This applies to individuals who are not U.S. citizens or LPRs and who have spent time in the prior 14 days in the UK or Ireland.

 European Schengen Area: On March 12, travel suspension was announced for the 26 European Schengen Area countries.
 This suspension is effective for 30 days, starting midnight EDT on March 13 and applies to individuals who are not U.S. citizens or LPRs and who have spent time in the prior 14 days in the Schengen Area.